 Don’t worry, we’ve got the answers to your margarine questions.

 Here’s the lowdown.
-Whether margarine is unopened or opened, it will last for about 1 month past its sell-by date.
+Whether margarine is unopened or opened, it will last for about one month past its sell-by date.

 How To Tell If Margarine Is Bad

 Starting with the color, if you notice the surface is darker than the rest of the spread, this is a reaction from the fat to the presence of oxygen.
-Now, if it’s only a thin layer, you may cut the top off.
+Now, you may cut the top off if it’s only a thin layer.
 But if the darkened layer is thicker, you should throw it out.